Temple on piece of rock fallen from Sanjeevani parvat

 War continues

 The fight continues with Mahendra leading the Ravana's side and Lakshmana, Sri Rama's side.
 Hanuman was fighting with Agamban.
-After killing Agamban, Hanuman goes for assisting Lakshmana who was fighting deep in the battle field completely surrounded by the Ravana's warrior.
-Under the advice Lakshmana spells pasupathastram, thereby killing of all the force of Ravana.
+After killing Agamben, Hanuman goes to assist Lakshmana who was fighting deep in the battlefield surrounded by the Ravana's warriors.
+Under the advice Lakshmana spells pasupathastram, thereby killing all the force of Ravana.

 Use of Brahmaastra

-The news of use of pasupathastram goes to Ravana and Inderjeet.
+The news of the use of pasupathastram goes to Ravana and Inderjeet.
 Inderjeet thinks it is time to use the Brahmaastra on Lakshmana, and goes to war field.
 He remains invisible through his maya sakti and makes Mahendra look like Indra and fight Vanaras.
-The Vanaras and Lakshmana was wonder struck at the sight of seeing Indra fighting them.
+The Vanaras and Lakshmana were wonder-struck at the sight of seeing Indra fighting them.
 At that moment Inderjeet releases Brahmaastra on Sri Rama's warriors.

 Effect of Brahmaastra

 Gloomy, is a simple word to describe the after effect of Brahmaastra.
-Poet Kamban says millions and millions of arrows had covered Lakshmana, millions of arrows on Hanuman, tens of thousands arrows strikes Ankath, Neelan etc. Inderjeet goes to Ravana to describe the events in the war field.
+Poet Kamban says millions and millions of arrows had covered Lakshmana, millions of arrows on Hanuman, and tens of thousands of arrows struck Ankath, Neelan, etc. Inderjeet goes to Ravana to describe the events on the battlefield.

-Sri Rama who was away from the battle field enters the field to find all His men had fallen prey to the Brahmaastra.
-Sight was gory, and he goes from one to other warriors.
-He finds Lakshmana fallen among the heap of arrows, and could not bear the sight of his beloved brother fallen like this.
-The sorrow makes him weep and soon he fell unconscious.
+Sri Rama who was away from the battlefield entered the field to find all His men had fallen prey to the Brahmaastra.
+The sight was gory, and he went from one to other warriors.
+He finds Lakshmana fallen among the heap of arrows, and cannot bear the sight of his beloved brother fallen like this.
+The sorrow makes him weep and soon he falls unconscious.

 A messenger of Ravana sees this and goes and reports to Ravana that both Rama and Lakshmana had fallen pray to the Brahmaastra.
-Believing it as true, Ravana rejoice, goes to Ashoka vatika and brings Sita by Pushpak vimana and shows the fallen brothers in the battle field, foisting unbearable pain to Sri Sita Devi.
+Believing it is true, Ravana rejoices, goes to Ashoka Vatika brings Sita by Pushpak vimana, and shows the fallen brothers on the battlefield, foisting unbearable pain on Sri Sita Devi.

 Hanuman and Vibishana

-Sri Vibishana who is a Cherranjeevi comes to the battle field to assess the damage caused by the Brahmaastra.
-First looks for Hanuman and sighted him in the near fainted condition.
-After administrating the first aid to Hanuman, both goes in search of long living Jambavan.
-Sri Jambavan who was half conscious, on seeing Vibishana, asks about the Hanuman.
+Sri Vibishana who is a Chiranjeevi comes to the battlefield to assess the damage caused by the Brahmaastra.
+First looks for Hanuman and sees him in the near fainted condition.
+After administering the first aid to Hanuman, both go in search of long long-living Jambavan.
+Sri Jambavan who was half-conscious, on seeing Vibishana, asks about the Hanuman.
 On seeing Hanuman he cries "We all will rise and will raise", rejoicing.
 Sri Jambavan then tells about the medicinal herb that can revive Lakshmana.
-He describes the whereabouts of the herb and tells about the herb that can revive the life, herb that can be applied for fixing the cut limbs, herb that can fix the skin thereby the body.
+He describes the whereabouts of the herb and tells about the herb that can revive life, the herb that can be applied for fixing cut limbs, and the herb that can fix the skin thereby the body.
 He then instructs Hanuman to go after the herbs which are there in the blue mountain.

 Medicinal Mountain [Sanjeevi parvath]

-Now Hanuman uproots the mountain and takes it to the battle field in Lanka, passing through Barath versh, saves Lakshmana's life.
-Brings back to lives many vanaras who lost lives, brings back the limbs to the vanaras who lost limbs, healed all the wounds of the vanaras.
-Just by simple and a fast act Hanuman puts back the Medicinal mountain [Sanjeevi parvath] in its original place as promised to the Devas.
+Now Hanuman uproots the mountain and takes it to the battlefield in Lanka, passing through Barath versh, saving Lakshmana's life.
+Bringing back to lives many vanaras who lost lives, bringing back the limbs to the vanaras who lost limbs, and healing all the wounds of the vanaras.
+Just by simple and fast act, Hanuman puts back the Medicinal mountain [Sanjeevi parvath] in its original place as promised to the Devas.

 Bits of medicinal mountain

-Medicinal mountain [Sanjeevi parvath], being brought from its original place, is believed to have fallen in bits and pieces in many places enroute.
+Medicinal mountain [Sanjeevi parvath], being brought from its original place, is believed to have fallen in bits and pieces in many places en route.
 It is claimed that one such piece had fallen in the border of present Andhra and Tamil Nadu.
 Presently the place is known as Aragonda.
-Aragonda in Telugu means half hill, in sanskrit it is known as Ardagiri.
-The place is located in Tavanam Palli Mandal of Chittor District of Andhra Predash.
-The famous Kanipakam Vinayaka temple is just ten kilo meters away.
+Aragonda in Telugu means half hill, in Sanskrit it is known as Ardagiri.
+The place is located in Tavanam Palli Mandal of Chittor District of Andhra Pradesh.
+The famous Kanipakam Vinayaka temple is just ten kilometers away.

 Sanjeevaraya Pushkarini

 Ardhagiri Hanuman Teertham, Aragonda, Chitoor, Andhra Pradesh The picturesque sight of the place is mesmerising, with the medicinal mountain making the backdrop of the scene.
-There are atleast two or three mountains which forms the group of Sanjeevi medicinal mountain.
-The shortest of these is considered as main Aragonda.
-On the top of the mountain there is a tank which is known as Sanjeevaraya Pushkarini.
+There are at least two or three mountains that form the group of Sanjeevi medicinal mountain.
+The shortest of these is considered as the main Aragonda.
+On the top of the mountain, there is a tank which is known as Sanjeevaraya Pushkarini.
 It is said that the tank is always full and never dries up.

-It is believed that the water from this Puskarini has lot of medicinal value as of herbs of Sanjeevi mountain, and cures even deceases like TB etc. The water from this Puskarini was not spoiled even after four months in our case.
+It is believed that the water from this Puskarini has a lot of medicinal value as of herbs of Sanjeevi mountain, and cures even diseases like TB, etc. The water from this Puskarini was not spoiled even after four months in our case.

 Sri Veera Anjaneya Swamy Temple

-The main mountain is about 300feet high.
+The main mountain is about 300 feet high.
 A small temple was in existence in this kshetram for quite a long time, said to be from 300 years back.
-Today the temple had seen improvements.
+Today the temple has seen improvements.
 Even now the temple is quite small and maintains the sanctity.
 Though the main attraction here is the Puskaarini and Sri Veera Anjaneya, there is a small temple for the Vinayaka just before reaching the Hanuman temple.
-Recently a temple for Ayyappan had also been built on the hillock just opposite to the Hanuman temple.
+Recently a temple for Ayyappan had also been built on the hillock just opposite the Hanuman temple.

 Sri Veera Anjaneya Swamy

-Sri Veera Anjaneya Swamy, Aragonda, Chitoor, Andhra Pradesh In the main sanctum sanctorum the kaupinam wearing Sri Veera Anjaneya Swamy is facing north.
+Sri Veera Anjaneya Swamy, Aragonda, Chitoor, Andhra Pradesh In the main sanctum sanctorum, the kaupinam wearing Sri Veera Anjaneya Swamy is facing north.
 The nearly three feet idol is covered with copper plate.
-The embossment of the main deity is clearly seen.
+The embossment of the main deity is seen.
 His right hand is showing Abhya mudra, in the left hand He is seen holding the sowganthika flower.
 His tail is seen raised above the head and there is a small bell typical of Hanuman idols of Andhra about 300-400 years old.
-He is seen wearing beautiful kundalam (ear ring), an ornamental mala adorns His neck.
+He is seen wearing a beautiful kundalam (earring), and an ornamental mala adorns His neck.
 His eyes are seen glowing.

 Festivals and Savas

-From five thirty in the morning till nine in the night the temple is open.
-Devotees are allowed in batches of fifty/sixty and the pooja is conducted and holy water and tulsi is given as prasadam.
-Once that batch is over then the next batch of devotees are allowed.
+From five thirty in the morning till nine in the night, the temple is open.
+Devotees are allowed in batches of fifty/sixty and the pooja is conducted and holy water and tulsi are given as prasad.
+Once that batch is over then the next batch of devotees is allowed.
 Devotees offer garlands made of flowers and ake (betel leaves).
-On the full moon day the temple is open upto eleven in the night, there is heavy rush of devotees on this day.
+On the full moon day, the temple is open up to eleven in the night, there is a heavy rush of devotees on this day.

 How to reach

 There are direct buses from Chittoor and Kanipakkam to Aragonda.
-You can reach Chittoor from Vellor of Tamil Nadu.
-Once you are in the foot hills you can either choose to claim the hillock which may take upto thirty minutes or take the three wheeler plying between foot to top of the hill.
-There are few shops on the top of the hill selling flowers, mala, cool drinks, coffee or tea.
+You can reach Chittoor from Vellore in Tamil Nadu.
+Once you are in the foot hills you can either choose to claim the hillock which may take up to thirty minutes or take the three-wheeler plying between foot to the top of the hill.
+There are a few shops on the top of the hill selling flowers, mala, cool drinks, coffee, or tea.

 Experience

-The grace of the Lord Sanjeevaraya is sure to give us all healthy and long life.
+The grace of the Lord Sanjeevaraya is sure to give us all a healthy and long life.

 KINDLY RECORD YOUR VIEWS